keith-turner/webindex/docs/code-guide.md

 ### Page Loader
 ### Page Observer

-This observer computes changes to links within a page.
+This observer computes changes to links within a page by comparing new and current pages.
 It computes links added and deleted and then pushes this information to the URI Map Observer and Page Exporter.

 Conceptually when a page references a new URI, a `+1` is queued up for the Uri Map.
 When a page no longer references a URI, a `-1` is queued up for the Uri